 Patents were filed on a 45 caliber semi-automatic pistol.
 It served as the official United States military sidearm for almost 75 years.

 Filed patent on a pump shotgun that would be marketed as the Remington Model 17.
 It was John M. Browning's last repeater-type shotgun.

 Jan.
 6, 1914

 Patents were granted and production began on a semi-automatic 22 caliber rifle.
 Remington also produced this rifle as the Model 24.

 Feb.
 27, 1917

 First public demonstration on the Browning 30 caliber Heavy Machine Gun at Congress Heights, Washington, D.C.

 Began work on the 50 caliber Water Cooled Machine Gun.
-Completed too late for World War I, this weapon played a prominent role in World War II and Korea.
+Completed too late for World War I, this military weapon played a prominent role in World War II and Korea.

 Aug.
 1, 1917